emanuxd11/StudySync-ESOF-feup/README.md

 - As a registered user I want to be able to rate the group session at the end so that I may know how helpful the group session was.
 - As a registered user I want to be able to set my academic goals so that I can track my academic progress including grades and study hours.

+### **System admin**
+- As a system admin, I want to be able to see the date, student numbers and the rating of the group session.
+- As a system admin I want to be able to see which students are using the FEUP StudySync.
+- As a system admin I want to be able to remove or create groups adn add peopel if needed.